LibrariesHacked/schema-librarydata/docs/dataset-template.md

 #### Future enhancement title

-Something that could be added later on that will bring extra value to the dataset but is likely to be too difficult immediately.
+Something that could be added later on that will bring extra value to the dataset.
+Will generally be something that is likely to be too difficult immediately.

 ---